 Academically/Intellectually Gifted (AIG) Add-On Licensure Program for Teachers

-The add-on licensure program prepares teachers to obtain an Academically/Intellectually Gifted (K-12) Education add-on licensure to their North Carolina teaching license.
+The add-on licensure program (currently for Chapel Hill-Carrboro City Schools teachers), prepares teachers to obtain an Academically/Intellectually Gifted (K-12) Education add-on licensure to their North Carolina teaching license.
 This is not a degree program.
-The candidates complete 12 graduate semester hours of course-work (4 courses) through the M.Ed. program during the course of an academic year and one additional summer session.
-At the end of this 4-course sequence, completers are eligible to be recommended by the School of Education for additional licensure in North Carolina.
+The candidates complete 12 graduate semester hours of course-work (4 courses) through the M.Ed. program during the course of two academic years.
+At the end of this 4-course sequence, completers are eligible to be recommended by the Dr. Jo Watts Williams School of Education for additional licensure in North Carolina.

 There is also the option to transition seamlessly into the M.Ed. program when your add-on is complete.
 To be eligible, applicants must successfully complete 6 hours by the end of the fall semester, submit an official M.Ed. program application and two letters of recommendation.
 Standardized test scores also are required, however, applicants with a 3.0 GPA or higher may qualify for a waiver.